SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ## Resource Development
 **Acquire Infrastructure**

-??? abstract "Azure Active Directory Abnormal Token"

-    Detects when Azure Active Directory indicates that there are abnormal characteristics in the token such as an unusual token lifetime or a token that is played from an unfamiliar location.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** intermediate

-??? abstract "Azure Active Directory Anonymous IP"

-    Detects when Azure Active Directory identifies sign-ins from a risky IP address, for example, using an anonymous browser or VPN.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** advanced

-??? abstract "Azure Active Directory Impossible Travel"

-    Detects when Azure Active Directory identifies two user activities (a single or multiple sessions) originating from geographically distant locations within a time period shorter than the time it would have taken the user to travel from the first location to the second.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** master

-??? abstract "Azure Active Directory Leaked Credentials"

-    Detects when Azure Active Directory identifies that the user's valid credentials have been leaked.
-This sharing is typically done by posting publicly on the dark web, paste sites, or by trading and selling the credentials on the black market.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** master

-??? abstract "Azure Active Directory Malicious IP"

-    Detects when Azure Active Directory identifies a malicious IP address.
-An IP address is considered malicious based on high failure rates because of invalid credentials received from the IP address or other IP reputation sources.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** intermediate

-??? abstract "Azure Active Directory Password Spray"

-    Detects when Azure Active Directory indicates that multiple usernames are attacked using common passwords in a unified brute force manner to gain unauthorized access.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** intermediate

-??? abstract "Azure Active Directory Sign-in From Unlikely Country"

-    Detects when Azure Active Directory identifies sign-ins originating from geographically distant locations, where at least one of the locations may also be atypical for the user, given past behavior.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** master

-??? abstract "Azure Active Directory Suspicious Browser"

-    Detects when Azure Active Directory identifies suspicious sign-in activity across multiple tenants from different countries in the same browser.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** master

-??? abstract "Azure Active Directory Suspicious IP"

-    Detects when Azure Active Directory identifies a suspicious IP address.
-An IP address is considered suspicious based on high failure rates because of invalid credentials received from the IP address or other IP reputation sources.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** intermediate

-??? abstract "Azure Active Directory Suspicious Inbox Forwarding"

-    Detects when Azure Active Directory identifies suspicious email forwarding rules, for example, if a user created an inbox rule that forwards a copy of all emails to an external address.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** master

-??? abstract "Azure Active Directory Threat Intelligence"

-    Detects when Azure Active Directory identifies a sign-in activity that is unusual for the given user or is consistent with known attack patterns based on Microsoft's internal and external threat intelligence sources.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** intermediate

-??? abstract "Azure Active Directory Token Issuer Anomaly"

-    Detects when Azure Active Directory indicates that The SAML token issuer for the associated SAML token is potentially compromised.
-The claims included in the token are unusual or match known attacker patterns.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** advanced

-??? abstract "Azure Active Directory Unfamiliar Features"

-    Detects when Azure Active Directory identifies sign-ins with characteristics that deviate from past sign-in properties.
-To use this feature, you must have an Azure Active Directory Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

-    - **Effort:** intermediate

 ??? abstract "Login Brute-Force Successful On AzureAD From Single IP Address"

     A user has attempted to login several times (brute-force) on AzureAD and succeeded to login, all from the same source IP address and in a timerange of 5 minutes.